GuideNepalMutual FundInvestingNAVSEBONFactsheet

 3. Pull the NEPSE index level at both dates.
 Compute how the NAV moved versus NEPSE.
 If the fund underperformed NEPSE by more than 3 percentage points over six months without an obvious mandate-driven reason, ask why.

-5. Check whether dividend was declared and what its source was.
+5. Check whether a dividend was declared and what its source was.
 A "12% dividend" funded entirely by realised gains in a flat-NEPSE quarter is the manager harvesting positions, not value being created.

 How this connects to the FD-vs-MF-vs-CIT decision

 A factsheet is the operating manual for the mutual fund row of the FD vs Mutual Fund vs CIT post.
-The 10% expected return cited there is an average; whether you get there depends almost entirely on which scheme you pick and at what price.
-A scheme with a 1.0% expense ratio, low-concentration holdings, and a consistent dividend trail is doing very different work for you than a scheme with a 2.0% expense ratio, top-heavy holdings, and erratic distributions — even if both report similar one-year returns.
+The 10% expected return cited there is an average.
+Whether you get there depends almost entirely on which scheme you pick and at what price.
+A scheme with a 1.0% expense ratio, low-concentration holdings, and a consistent dividend trail is doing very different work for you than a scheme with a 2.0% expense ratio, top-heavy holdings, and erratic distributions, even if both report similar one-year returns.

-The factsheet is also where the tax assumptions in the FD-vs-MF-vs-CIT post get grounded — the 5% TDS on dividends and the 5% / 7.5% capital gains rates apply to your unit holdings exactly as the factsheet describes them.
+The factsheet is also where the tax assumptions in the FD-vs-MF-vs-CIT post get grounded.
+The 5% TDS on dividends and the 5% / 7.5% capital gains rates apply to your unit holdings exactly as the factsheet describes them.

-For the broader question of where mutual funds sit in your overall plan, the beginners' financial independence roadmap covers the sequence — emergency fund first, retirement vehicles second, equity exposure once those are filled.
+For the broader question of where mutual funds sit in your overall plan, the beginners' financial independence roadmap covers the sequence: emergency fund first, retirement vehicles second, equity exposure once those are filled.

 Tracking it in Kharchapatra